 - What about iodine supplements?

-Iodine helps make thyroid hormone which is vital to maintain the body’s metabolic rate, as well as for normal growth and development.
-Iodine deficiency can lead to thyroid disease such as goitre or hypothyroidism and impair brain development.
+Although only required in very small amounts, iodine is an essential nutrient for everyone.
+Iodine helps make thyroid hormone which is vital to maintain your body’s metabolic rate, as well as for your normal growth and development.
+Iodine deficiency can lead to thyroid disease such as goitre (enlargement of the thyroid gland) or hypothyroidism and impair brain development.

 - It is recommended that pregnant and breastfeeding women take a 150 micrograms (mcg) iodine only tablet daily, as well as eating foods which are important sources of iodine.

 - The recommended registered tablet can be purchased at pharmacies (or at a lower cost, when prescribed by your doctor or midwife).

 - Talk to your doctor, midwife, dietitian, nurse or pharmacist to find out more.